-The Exchange proposes to add new paragraph (k) to Article 20, Rule 10 to make clear that in the event of any disruption or malfunction in the operation of the electronic communications and trading facilities of the Exchange, another market center or responsible single plan processor in connection with the transmittal or receipt of a trading halt, the Exchange will nullify any transaction that occurs after the primary listing market for a security declares a trading halt and before such trading halt with respect to such security has officially ended according to the primary listing market.
-In addition, proposed paragraph (k) will make clear that in the event a trading halt is declared, then prematurely lifted in error and then re-instituted, the Exchange will nullify transactions that occur before the official, final end of the trading halt according to the primary listing market.
+The Exchange proposes to add new paragraph (j) to Rule 11.17 to make clear that in the event of any disruption or malfunction in the operation of the electronic communications and trading facilities of the Exchange, another market center or responsible single plan processor in connection with the transmittal or receipt of a trading halt, the Exchange will nullify any transaction that occurs after the primary listing market for a security declares a trading halt and before such trading halt with respect to such security has officially ended according to the primary listing market.
+In addition, proposed paragraph (j) will make clear that in the event a trading halt is declared, then prematurely lifted in error and then re-instituted, the Exchange will nullify transactions that occur before the official, final end of the trading halt according to the primary listing market.

-As with other provisions in Article 20, Rule 10, including proposed paragraph (j) as discussed above, the authority to nullify transactions pursuant to paragraph (k) would be vested in an officer of the Exchange or other senior level employee designee, acting on his or her own motion.
-Any action taken in connection with paragraph (k) would be taken in a timely fashion, generally within thirty (30) minutes of the detection of the erroneous transaction and in no circumstances later than the start of Regular Trading Session 12 on the trading day following the date of execution(s) under review.
-The Exchange also proposes to specify that any action taken in connection with proposed paragraph (k) will be taken without regard to the Numerical Guidelines set forth in paragraph (c)(1)
+As with other provisions in Rule 11.17, including proposed paragraph (i) as discussed above, the authority to nullify transactions pursuant to paragraph (j) would be vested in an officer of the Exchange or other senior level employee designee, acting on his or her own motion.
+Any action taken in connection with paragraph (j) would be taken in a timely fashion, generally within thirty (30) minutes of the detection of the erroneous transaction and in no circumstances later than the start of Regular Trading Hours 12 on the trading day following the date of execution(s) under review.
+The Exchange also proposes to specify that any action taken in connection with proposed paragraph (j) will be taken without regard to the Numerical Guidelines set forth in paragraph (c)(1) of Rule 11.17.
+The Exchange believes it is appropriate to act to nullify transactions pursuant to proposed paragraph (j) without regard to